Crafting Intentional Interactivity for "Aha" Moments in Instructional Design

 Here are some tips on how to incorporate intentional interactivity in your instructional design:

 1. Alignment with Learning Objectives: Every interactive element must be aligned with one or more learning objectives.
-The alignment ensures that the interactivity serves a pedagogical purpose.
+The alignment ensures that the interactivity serves a learning purpose.

 2. Real-world Scenarios: Use scenarios that mimic real-life situations the learner is likely to face.
 This creates relevancy and makes the learner more likely to engage with the material deeply.